Table of Contents

 The Anxiety and Depression Association of America reports that an estimated 3.1 percent of the U. S. population, or nearly 7 million adults suffer from generalized anxiety disorder.

-What Causes Anxiety After Drinking?
+Causes of Anxiety After Drinking

 There are many causes of anxiety, with alcohol and substance use being one of them.

-It’s important to point out that a hangover is actually a mild form of alcohol withdrawal.
+It’s important to point out that a hangover is a mild form of alcohol withdrawal.
 The withdrawal period generally lasts from 24 to 72 hours and occurs while the body is going through the chemical process of detoxification.

 Common causes of hangover anxiety include:

-1. Alcohol consumption affects the levels of serotonin in the brain, a chemical that has a direct impact on our mental wellbeing.
+1. Alcohol consumption affects the levels of serotonin in the brain, a chemical that has a direct impact on mental wellbeing.

 2. Drinking alcohol depletes folic acid in the body, a mineral believed to play a role in mood.